The Shocking Secrets Behind The Structures Of The Plasma Membrane And Cytoskeleton You Never Knew

 • Is the visual clutter outweighing the educational value?
 Reduce the number of colors or merge similar structures.

 If the answer to any of these is “no,” trim it.
-A clean, purposeful diagram is far more memorable than a dense, encyclopedic one Turns out it matters..
+A clean, purposeful diagram is far more memorable than a dense, encyclopedic one Small thing, real impact..

 Example Walk‑Through: From Sketch to Publication‑Ready Figure